lindbrook/cholera/README.md

 ![](man/figures/README-expected-1.png)

-The second and third color each neighborhoods's area by using either points or polygons.
+The second and third color each neighborhood's area by using either points or polygons.
 The polygon implementation is shown below.
-It is new and still under development.
-As such, it will occassionally throw an error.
-For exploration, type = "area.points" is the more robust opption.
+It's new and still under development.
+As such, it'll occassionally throw an error.
+For exploration, type = "road" (the default shown above) or type = "area.points" are preferred.

 ``` r
 plot(neighborhoodWalking(case.set = "expected", vestry = TRUE), type = "area.polygons")